mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Almost as a footnote, WebRTC supports a data channel which can be configured in unreliable mode, providing a way to send unreliable-unordered data from the browser.

 So why are games still stuck using WebSockets in 2017?

 There are two key factors:

 The first is that WebRTC is extremely complex.
-This of course makes sense, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.
+This of course understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

-The second is that while WebRTC is designed primarily for peer-to-peer communication, there is a trend away from peer-to-peer and towards client/server for games.
-This can be seen in the move by modern first person shooter games moving away from player hosted servers to dedicated servers in the past 5 years for titles like Call of Duty and Titanfall, and in modern web games like [agar.io](http://agar.io) which is built and a client/server architecture.
-Given this trend, support for peer-to-peer is seen as unwanted baggage, since dedicated servers have public IPs by design.
+The second is that while WebRTC is designed primarily for peer-to-peer communication, there is a trend away from peer-to-peer and towards client/server for multiplayer games.
+In this context, game developers see support for NAT traversal and packet forwarding as unnecessary baggage.

-So while WebRTC on paper provides a way to send unreliable-unordered data from the browser, in practice it falls down in complexity when data needs to be sent between a browser and a dedicated server in C++.
+So while WebRTC provides a way to send unreliable-unordered data easily from one browser to another, it falls down in complexity when data needs to be sent between a browser and a dedicated server.

-In the words of the author of [agar.io](http://agar.io), Matheus Valadares:

-> I really hope it becomes easier to integrate, as right now that's the biggest barrier into putting it into my custom written C++ server that I use for all my games.
-They already support UDP-only communication for desktop and mobile builds and bringing it to web would make the experience a lot better.

-Perhaps this can be solved in the future, but for the moment, the sheer complexity of WebRTC makes it a hard sell for game developers.

 # Why not just let people send UDP?